Patrick DeCoste

-Patrick DeCoste (born July 22, 1978 in Boston, Massachusetts) is an American rock guitarist.
+Patrick DeCoste (born July 22, 1978, in Boston, Massachusetts) is an American rock guitarist.

 Biography

-Patrick DeCoste (pronounced: "dē-coast") began playing guitar at the age of 13 at a local music store in West Roxbury, MA and then went on to study at the Boston Conservatory of Music's Summer Sessions (1992) & Berklee College of Music's 5 Week Summer Program & Summer Guitar Sessions (1994–1995).
+Patrick DeCoste (pronounced: "dē-coast") began playing guitar at the age of 13 at a local music store in West Roxbury, MA.
+He went on to study at the Boston Conservatory of Music's Summer Sessions (1992), the Berklee College of Music's 5 Week Summer Program and Summer Guitar Sessions (1994–1995).
 He was also awarded full-tuition scholarships to attend Berklee College of Music's Boston City Music Program (1994–1996).
 While at Berklee, he studied under the direction of Tomo Fujita.

 Since 2003, DeCoste has performed as an instrumental guitarist, releasing 2 CDs.
 His 2003 Advanced Demo CD dominated the MP3.com charts and is credited with establishing his name within the instrumental guitar community.
-In 2004, DeCoste released Inside The Unsaid which debuted at #3 alongside Grammy winners Eric Johnson & Steve Morse.
+In 2004, DeCoste released Inside The Unsaid which debuted at No. 3 alongside Grammy winners Eric Johnson & Steve Morse.
 Music from this CD has been featured at major sporting events, such as the now-defunct San Diego Gulls, as well as various radio shows including Q's House and PBS 106.7FM's weekly show: FretNet.
 DeCoste is currently endorsed by Ernie Ball Music Man guitars, alongside Steve Lukather, Albert Lee and John Petrucci.